kmercierwhite/axway-open-docs/content/en/docs/apim_relnotes/20201130_apimgr_relnotes.md

 The following new features and enhancements are available in this update.

-### Cassandra backup and restore tool
+### Run a script to back up and restore Cassandra

-An easy and convenient automated script to backup and restore Cassandra clusters is now included in API Gateway.
+An automated script to back up and restore Cassandra clusters is now included in API Gateway.
 For more information, see [Apache Cassandra backup and restore](/docs/cass_admin/cassandra_bur).

-### OpenAPI specification 3 parameter support in API Manager
+### Enhanced support for OAS3 parameters

 Support for the OpenAPI specification 3 (OAS3) parameter attributes is now enriched.
-The allowEmptyValue and explode fields, as well as the free-form parameter definition are all supported in this version of API Manager.
+The `allowEmptyValue` and `explode` fields, as well as the free-form parameter definition are all supported in this version of API Manager.

 ### Enhanced API life cycle management for Organization administrators

-In the [September 2020](/docs/apim_relnotes/20200930_apimgr_relnotes/#organization-administrators-can-publish-apis) release, we created the `api.manager.orgadmin.selfservice.enabled` system property to allow an Organization administrator to publish and unpublish APIs that were created in their organization without approval from an API Administrator.
+We have [previously](/docs/apim_relnotes/20200930_apimgr_relnotes/#organization-administrators-can-publish-apis) released a system property, `api.manager.orgadmin.selfservice.enabled`, to include additional permissions for an Organization Administrator to publish and unpublish APIs that were created in their organization without approval from an API Administrator.

-In this release, we enhanced the property with new API life cycle events (deprecate, undeprecate, upgrade, and grant access to APIs), which will be made available to an Organization administrator when `api.manager.orgadmin.selfservice.enabled` is set to True.
+In this release, additional API life cycle events (deprecate, undeprecate, upgrade, and grant access to APIs) will also be enabled for an Organization administrator when `api.manager.orgadmin.selfservice.enabled` is set to True.

 For more information, see [System property changes](/docs/apim_reference/system_props/).